-365 Things to Do in Memphis #258: Cooper-Young Regional Beer Fest
+365 Things to Do in Memphis #258: Cooper Young Beer Fest

-Editor’s note: To better prepare you for the upcoming Cooper-Young Regional Beer Festival, here’s a guest post from festival organizer Toby Sells.
+Editor’s note: To better prepare you for the upcoming Cooper-Young Beer Festival, here’s a guest post from festival organizer Toby Sells.
 Enjoy!
 The festival celebrates 10 years in 2019.
 Tickets will sell out, so get yours here.

 If you go (and you should), here’s what you need to know:

 Inside: At the gate, you’ll get a 12-ounce plastic beer mug that you’ll use to sample beers.
-You’ll likely get a 10-ounce pour for every beer you try (that’s a chug, not a taste).
 Buckets will be available so you can pour out any beer you don’t like and there will be water to rinse your cup out.

 Food: Local restaurants Stone Soup Cafe and Sweetgrass (and maybe more) will bring their goods this year so bring some cash to get some eats.

-Tickets: Tickets are $35 in advance and $40 at the gate.
+Tickets: Tickets are $50 and can also be purchased in advance…while supplies last!
 The number of tickets available is based on how much beer our brewers bring so everyone has plenty to drink and there are no long lines.
 Total tickets are capped and we could run out.
-Get them while you can.
+This limits line waiting and is

-Other stuff: Feel free to bring a camp chair.
-We’ll have some tents for shade, but bring an umbrella if you think you’ll need more.
-Please leave your pets and kids at home, though (no one under 21 is allowed in the festival).
+Other stuff: Please leave your pets and kids at home (no one under 21 is allowed in the festival).
 Also, bring cash for food, shirts and other cool stuff.
 The guys from Goner will spin records so bring your dancin’ shoes.

 1 p.m. – 5 p.m.